distance, remoteness, isolation

 A snarl.
 A hand.
 A rotting face.
 Sophia screamed.

 She rolled away from the clawing monster and did the only thing she knew to do, what her mother always told her to do when her father's rage came her way.
 She ran.
 Into the forest and away from the following walker.
 Away from the highway.
 Away from Carl and the others.
 Away from her mother.

 There was a blunt crack as the bat connected with the side of the thing's head, the striking sound of bones splitting.
-Another sound followed; the dull thud as it dropped to the floor.
+Another sound followed; the dull thud as a dead weight dropped to the forest floor.
 With a strangled cry, I brought the club down a few more times onto its head to make sure it was truly dead, the sounds of its skull crunching filled my ears.
 All that was left when I was done was a mess of skull, blood and brain - a satisfying sight, as I knew it wouldn't be getting up to try rip me to shreds any time soon.
 I felt my chest heaving as I panted for breath, my limbs tired and weakened from the exertion of beating the dead man down.
 The rustle of leaves beside me drew my attention to my four-legged companion and I eyed the dog as he sniffed expertly at the mess of blood and bones.
 With an almost satisfied grunt, the animal rose his gaze to mine and I patted his head absently, glad of his apparent approval.
 A timid gasp however brought my gaze away from the body of the creature before us and looking away from my dog, I turned toward what the dead man was just hungrily chasing.

 A little girl.
 No more than twelve years of age and who held a terrified expression on her innocent pale face.
 She was thin - desperately so - though the way she wore her clothes told me that this was not something that the turn had altered much.
 She appeared in a better condition than I, cleaner for starters, and completely weapon-free.
 How had she survived so long without a weapon?
 Surely such a young girl could not have survived so long out here, alone?
-Her eyes stared up at me with look I could only place as fear and I watched as her fingers curled furiously around the rag doll she clutched close to her, as if it would protect her from the nightmares of this world.
+Her eyes stared up at me with look I could only place as fear and I watched as her nimble fingers curled furiously around the rag doll she clutched close to her, as if it would protect her from the nightmares of this world.

-I swallowed down hard and attempted to hide my bloodied weapon out of view, though kept it still in hand, just in case.
+I swallowed down hard and attempted to hide my bloodied weapon out of view, though kept it still in hand just in case.
 Raising my free hand to show her I meant no harm, I attempted a smile, hoping the blood that I was now freshly coated in wasn't too off-putting.

 "It's alright."
 I said, softly.
 My voice made her flinch, so I paused for a moment to let her attempt to calm.
 "I won't hurt you."
 She didn't say anything, just stared up at me with those big doe eyes that almost broke my heart.
 "I'm Ruby.
 What's your name, sweetie?"
 The little girl's face seemed to soften slightly and her posture appeared to relax, if only an inch.
 I tried a weak smile, hoping that would calm her.
 Her fingers still remained holding onto the rag doll tightly, though she eyed me now with hesitation as she processed my words.
 I waited patiently for my answer and when she answered, I had to listen carefully as her voice was so quiet and timid;